Education - Dyslexia and Specific Learning Difficulties (SpLD)

 • Managing Dyslexic Friendly Practice in Education

-You’ll further develop your specialist teaching skills and examine the different ways in which schools can provide dyslexia friendly support.
+You’ll further develop specialist teaching skills and examine how schools provide dyslexia friendly support.
+You’ll examine:

-• working with parents around their children’s literacy difficulties
+- working with parents around their children’s literacy

 The specialist assessment and teaching work completed during the first year of the course will enable you to apply to the British Dyslexia Association (BDA) for Accredited Teacher or Practitioner Status.